-From ancient times, St. John’s Day has been celebrated on the Witches' Hill, formerly known as John's Mount Eve.
-Currently, walking along the mountain trail, you can see a unique exposition under the open sky.
-71 sculptures were made of oak by Lithuanian (mostly Samogitian) folk artists - wood carvers - who gathered in Juodkrante in the summers of 1979-1981.
-The theme of the sculptures on the Old Mountain is the world inhabited by witches, devils, heroes of Lithuanian miracle tales and Neringa legends.
-1988 in the summer, the sculptors added 12 more sculptures to the ensemble, mostly of a playful nature: swings, roller coasters, chairs.
-1999 - 2002 During the symposium “Witches’ Mountain ”, new sculptures appeared in the exposition, and the old ones were restored.
+Since ancient times, St John’s Day has been celebrated on the Hill of Witches, which was formerly known as the Hill of John and Eve.
+Currently, one can see a unique open-air exposition, while following the hill’s trail.
+71 sculptures were made from oak by Lithuanian (mostly, Samogitian) folk artists (wood carvers) who gathered in Juodkrantė in the summers between 1979 and 1981.
+The theme of the sculptures on the old hill is the world inhabited by witches, devils and heroes of Lithuanian fairy tales and Neringa’s legends.
+In the summer of 1988, the sculptors created 12 more sculptures for the ensemble, mostly of a playful nature, e.g. swings, roller coasters and chairs.
+Between 1999 and 2002, during the symposium, called The Hill of Witches, new sculptures were introduced to the exposition, while the old ones were renovated.